AideenMonike/f3nce/README.md

 # F3NCE Installation Guide

 ### Requirements to run:
 - A VR headset, connected to a PC.
-Oculus or HTC Vive recommended.
+Oculus or Vive recommended.
 - Associated VR Headset Software (e.g. SteamVR, Oculus software, etc.)
 - A computer with Windows OS and Specs that can support VR Applications normally
 - Space to play
 - SteamVR, which can be downloaded from https://store.steampowered.com/app/250820/SteamVR/

 ### How to Install:
-1. Download the ZIP File from the Github Repository Page
+1. Install the file from the Google Drive Link provided
 2. Extract the ZIP file
 3. Connect VR Headset
 4. Launch SteamVR from Steam